iocx-dev/.github/profile/README.md

 - automation engineers
 - SOC tooling pipelines

-Whether you’re extracting IOCs from logs, generating YARA rules from samples, or building custom detectors, this ecosystem gives you the foundation.
+Whether you’re extracting IOCs from logs, or building custom detectors, this ecosystem gives you the foundation.

 # 🛠️ Contributing